-Our Primary Instructor Ms. Inba creates a customized lesson plan for each and every student enrolled in our programs.
-The lesson plan is initially based on the results of the student placement test.
+Ms. Inba creates a customized lesson plan for each and every student enrolled in our programs.
+The lesson plan is initially based on the results of the student assessment.
 It is then continually adjusted as the child progresses through the Kumon program.

 Kumon Alden Bridge Team:

 Our address is: 8021 Research Forest Drive Suite C, The Woodlands, TX 77382.
 We’re located on Research Forest Drive near the intersection of Research Forest and Kuykendahl Dr., across the street from Chick-Fil-A, nearby Dosey Doe Coffee and Tumbleweeds & Notions.